• Skip to primary navigation

 Heating Vegetable Oils Create Harmful Oxidation Byproducts!

-Excessive trans fats in your food may cause inflammation, as a result, increasing a significant risk factor for cardiovascular disease, stroke, and other chronic conditions.
+Excessive trans fats in your food may cause inflammation.
+As a result, increasing a significant risk factor for cardiovascular disease, stroke, and other chronic conditions.

 Trans fats promote the risk of developing cancer.
 They contribute to insulin resistance, which increases the risk of developing type 2 diabetes.